Achievable logoAchievable logo

 Income funds

 Different types of income funds include corporate bond funds, municipal bond funds, and US Government bond funds, which invest in the securities of those issuer types.
 There are also high yield bond funds, which invest in riskier “junk” bonds with sizeable yields.
-Conversely, there are conservative bond funds that invest in investment-grade bonds with lower levels of risk and yield.
+Conversely, conservative bond funds invest in investment-grade bonds with lower levels of risk and yield.
 International bond funds invest in bonds from foreign companies and governments.

-Money market funds are also a type of income fund, but generally pay small amounts of income.
+Money market funds are also a type of income fund, but they generally pay small amounts of income.
 As a reminder, money markets are fixed income securities with one year or less to maturity.
-Many investors utilize money market funds similarly to their bank savings accounts.
-When an investor maintains cash in a brokerage account, it is typically invested in a money market fund.
-Priced at a consistent $1.00 per share, money market funds usually make monthly dividend payments.
-Investors can reinvest the dividends and buy additional $1.00 shares, or take the payment as cash.
-These funds are very liquid (easy to sell), provide a small amount of income, and are suitable for investors with short-term time horizons.
+Many investors use money market funds similarly to bank savings accounts.
+When an investor holds cash in a brokerage account, it’s typically invested in a money market fund.

 Real world examples